Why is the College only allowing online instruction?

 The Employee Assistance Program is available to all faculty and staff 24 hours a day/7 days per week.
 Please call (800) 234-5465 or log onto www.liveandworkwell.com The access code is claremontcolleges

-What mental health and medical resources are available to students?
+What are some mental health and wellness resources available to staff and faculty during this remote semester?